 DOWNHILL: Later in the week comes qualifying for Downhill followed by men’s and women’s finals over the weekend of 6th and 7th September.
 Canyon riders Troy Brosnan (AUS), Marine Cabirou (FR), Luca Shaw (USA), Aletha Østgaard (USA) and Henri Kiefer (DE) will be on the starting grid, fresh from Les Gets World Cup where they won the DH team title.
 With junior World Champion titles for Cabirou, Kiefer and Brosnan in the past, plus podium threats Østgaard and Shaw on the start grid, all riders are hot prospects for a medal on the Sender CFR.

 After the official announcement today (3 Sept), we can confirm that star of Road and Cyclocross races Mathieu van der Poel will be present at the World Championships after his warm up race at last weekend’s Les Gets XC World Cup.
-Mathieu, preferring to stick with what he knows best, will be racing on his regular black Lux World Cup CFR.
+Mathieu, preferring to stick with what he knows best, will be racing on his regular black Lux World Cup CFR, using his white/gold bike as a spare.

 - Canyon Strive CFR: our race-proven enduro bike with multiple EWS and EDR World Cup podiums.
 The Strive CFR has been consistently top-rated in independent tests as one of the fastest and most capable enduro bikes available.